Quaddroo/notemaster/README.md

 Because of the first "Unix" assumption, it should be very easy to snag "just some" of the functionality from this, if you like it.

+# Startup
+change note_folder to contain the root folder you intend to keep your notes in.

 # Included
 ## vim plugins
 ### nmimageopen.vim
 Open images through vim.

 Exposes NFH_png to open the image under the cursor in feh.
-It overrides the netrw file handler, so gx opens the image.
+It overrides the netrw file handler, so `gx` opens the image.
 In the future, should probably remove the relation to netrw, it has a bad thin-slice.

 ### nmultimage.vim
 Open multiple images through vim.

-Exposes ViewAllImages to open all included images in feh (tagged by [img[relative_image_name]]), and a binding for it - gX.
+Exposes ViewAllImages to open all included images in feh (tagged by [img[relative_image_name]]), and a binding for it - `gX`.
 I might want to remove the default binding in the future.

 ### nmpaste.vim